 You might be asking yourself, “How am I going to raise $1,000?”
 Well, here are a few fun ideas to consider:

 - Send out letters and e-mails to family and friends telling them about the event and your reasons for participating.

-- Denim Day at Work: If allowed, charge a $5 donation to wear jeans at work!
+- Jeans Day at Work: If allowed, charge a $5 donation to wear jeans at work!

 - Host an auction or raffle: local merchants donate goods, your boss donates a vacation day, etc.

 - Hold a bake sale or yard sale.

 - Hold The Pampered Chef, Mary Kay, etc. parties to donate a percentage of sales.

 - Do a 50-50 raffle.
 Charge $1.00 per ticket; the winner gets half of the raffle proceeds and the other half goes back to your fundraising account.

 - Pick up Spare Change canisters from the ITJ office to distribute or keep on your desk at work or at home, getting everyone to donate their change.